tyagian/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 $ terraform import mongodbatlas_alert_configuration.test 5d0f1f74cf09a29120e123cd-5d0f1f74cf09a29120e1fscg
 ```

 **NOTE**: Third-party notifications will not contain their respective credentials as these are sensitive attributes.
-If you wish to perform updates on these notifications, make sure to provide the corresponding `notifier_id` attribute so that credentials can be obtained successfully.
+If you wish to perform updates on these notifications without providing the original credentials provide the corresponding `notifier_id` attribute instead.

 For more information see: [MongoDB Atlas API Reference.](https://docs.atlas.mongodb.com/reference/api/alert-configurations/)